MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/build-pages-400-500-errors.md

 1. In the **Alias** field, enter *default-4xx* or *default-5xx* depending on which error page you are setting up.
 1. Click **OK** to commit the linking.

+[!NOTE]
-[!Note] If using a single page instance for both error categories, repeat the process and link a new alias to the same page.
+If using a single page instance for both error categories, repeat the process and link a new alias to the same page.